-Anyone who has seen or read my blogs knows, I’m pretty insistent that HR (organization development, organization behavior, training, diversity, compensation) does not deserve a place at the table until HR understands the essentials of business: finance and sales.
+Anyone who has seen or read my blogs knows, I’m pretty insistent that human resources (HR) to include organization development, organization behavior, training, diversity, compensation, does not deserve a place at the table until HR understands the essentials of business: finance and sales.

 The article brought a deeper perspective: